January 03, 2019

 Income is generally categorized into the following: (1) income from employment, salaries, and wages, (2) income from business activities, which is levied on business income not subject to corporate income tax, and (3) income from property and other sources.
 Taxable income is generally an aggregate of all kinds of income less expenses incurred in the generation of income.

-Residents in Latvia are liable to pay income tax at a flat rate of 23% on all earned income and business income.
+Residents in Latvia are liable to pay income tax at progressive rates.

 Residents are entitled to the following deductions and allowances: